History of the United States (1964–1980): The Sexual Revolution

-The Nixon Administration
+Nixon administration

 Although generally regarded as a conservative, President Richard Nixon adopted many liberal positions, especially regarding health care, welfare spending, environmentalism and support for the arts and humanities.
 He maintained the high taxes and strong economic regulations of the New Deal era and he intervened aggressively in the economy.
 In August 1971, he took the nation off the gold standard of the Bretton Woods system and imposed (for a while) price and wage controls (Nixon Shock).
 During his final year in office, Nixon also proposed a national health care system.

 Nixon reoriented US foreign policy away from containment and toward detente with both the Soviet Union and China, playing them against each other (→ Cold War#From confrontation to détente (1962–1979)).
-The detente policy with China is still the basic policy in the 21st century, while the Soviet Union (SU) rejected detente and used American toleration to over-expand their operations in Latin America, Asia and Africa (→ Foreign relations of the Soviet Union#The 1970s onwards).
-Both SU and China tolerated American policy in Vietnam, leaving their erstwhile ally North Vietnam stranded.
 Nixon promoted "Vietnamization," whereby the military of South Vietnam would be greatly enhanced so that U.S. forces could withdraw.
 The combat troops were gone by 1971 and Nixon could announce a peace treaty (Paris Peace Accords) in January 1973.
 His promises to Saigon that he would intervene if North Vietnam attacked were validated in 1972, but became worthless when he resigned in August 1974.

 In May 1970, the antiwar effort escalated into violence, as National Guard troops shot at student demonstrators in the Kent State shootings.
 The nation's higher education system, especially the elite schools, virtually shut down.

 In 1972, Nixon announced the end of mandatory military service which had been in effect since the Korean War, and the final American citizen to be conscripted received his draft notice in June 1973.
 The president also secured the passage of the 26th Amendment, lowering the minimum age of voting from 21 to 18.

 The Nixon Administration seized on student demonstrations to mobilize a conservative majority consisting of middle-class suburbanites and working-class whites critical of radical extremists.
 Economics also played a role in this mobilization.
 As a result of the Vietnam War, and Lyndon Johnson's failure to raise taxes to pay for it, inflation shot up and real incomes declined.
 Many lower middle-class whites were critical of federal programs targeted towards blacks and the poor, with one observer noting that their wages were often only “a notch or so above the welfare payments of liberal states,” and yet “they are excluded from social programs targeted at the disadvantaged.”
 Numerous articles published at that time focused on the feelings of discontent that existed amongst many Americans.